serverless/dashboard/docs/integrations/aws/index.md

 <!--
 title: AWS Lambda
 menuText: AWS Lambda
-description: An overview of the AWS Lamba Integration
+description: An overview of the AWS Lambda Integration
 menuOrder: 6
 -->